RajsimmanRavi/vino_elascale/README.md

 | udp           |     4789   |    4789  |   Docker VXLAN   |
 | tcp           |     6633   |    6633  |   OpenFlow       |

+In order to work with Elascale Autoscaler (for autonomic bandwidth control), you need to copy the switches.py file (in this repo) to /usr/local/lib/python2.7/dist-packages/ryu/topology/ and restart the controller.
+This allows fetching Switches' IP addresses for topology information (required for autoscaling).

 ## Execute Installation Script

 Get the instalation script: